 There’s another factor to consider with auto insurance.
 According to Allstate, the installation of a vehicle charging station may alter your home insurance policy.
 For example, Oregon and California require some homeowners and condo owners to have liability coverage.

-Unfortunately, electric vehicles depreciate in value quicker than gas-powered vehicles, according to Car and Driver.
+It’s widely accepted that electric vehicles tend to depreciate in value quicker than gas-powered vehicles, according to Car and Driver.
 This is due to their higher cost compared to comparable gas-powered cars.

 Sales of Electric Vehicles